Which is the particular type of drug that is obtained from the plant whose one flowering branch is shown below?

 Match each disease with its correct type of vaccine: [2015 RS]

-Which one of the following immunoglobulins does constitute the largest percentage in human milk?
+Which one of the following immunoglobulins do constitute the largest percentage in human milk?
 [2015 RS]

 Colostrum contains high levels of lgA, which gives passive immunity to foetus.

-If you suspect major deficiency of antibodies in a person, to which of the following would you look for confirmatory evidences?
+If you suspect a major deficiency of antibodies in a person, to which of the following would you look for confirmatory evidence?
 [2015 RS]

 Babesiosis is malaria like disease caused by protozoon-Babesia.
 In this desease haemoglobinuric fever takes place.